-This course offers training in the foundations of psychology, decision making, and behavioural economics.
-It will also develop your understanding of state-of-the-art methods in data science and data analytics, focusing on statistical methods, machine learning, and data visualization.
+This course offers training in the foundations of psychology, decision-making, and behavioural economics.
+It will also develop your understanding of state-of-the-art methods in data science and data analytics, focusing on statistical methods, machine learning, and data visualisation.

 You will gain an understanding of large-scale patterns in data, with an eye to comprehending the underlying factors driving human behaviour.
 This can be used to understand economics, politics, history, wellbeing, and many other large-scale patterns at national and international levels.
 Previous experience in behavioural science is not necessary, but you should have basic programming skills in at least one programming language.

 Graduates will be able to:

 - Use data to understand how and why people make the choices they do, and understanding the consequences of their choices in relation to public policy (e.g. encouraging people to save for pensions or change to low-carbon behaviours), industry (e.g. understanding how to place a new product in the market), and individual behaviour (e.g. understanding why people drink and eat too much)

 - Access and analyse large-scale datasets

 - Utilise state-of-the-art techniques in data analysis and visualisation